 Holland’s (1906) follow-up on the osteology of Diplodocus, while dealing in part with the cast that was mounted at the BMNH in 1905, also antedated the 1907 mounting of the original fossil material at the Carnegie Museum.
 This paper was therefore unable to provide a comprehensive catalog of which bones from which specimens were used in the mount, but it did provide some relevant information especially about the skull.
 The holotype CM 84, the specimen from which the Carnegie mount is mostly assembled, does not include any skull material.
 Holland (1906:227) explained that the skull supplied to the BMNH as part of the Diplodocus cast presented to it in May 1905 was a composite sculpture based on several specimens.

 The posterior portion was sculpted based on material from CM 662, which was described in detail and illustrated by Holland (1906:230–246; plates XXVII and XXVIII).
 This specimen was initially referred by Holland (1906) to the genus Diplodocus, and subsequently made (by him) the holotype of the new species “Diplodocus” hayi (Holland 1924:399).
-The species has since been made the type species of the genus Galeamopus (Tschopp et al. 2015:267).
+The species has since been made the type species of the new genus Galeamopus (Tschopp et al. 2015:267).

 The remainder of the skull was based on USNM 2673 (illustrated by Holland 1906:plates XXIII–XXV), the specimen on which Marsh (1896:175–179) had primarily based his description of the skull of Diplodocus.
 With the USNM’s permission, the Carnegie Museum made a cast of this skull, of which only the left side had been fully prepared.
 They used this to restore the unprepared right side.
 Ironically, this skull has since been referred by Tschopp et al. (2015:228) to Galeamopus, meaning that both fossils on which the Carnegie mount’s skull were based are now considered to belong to that genus rather than to Diplodocus.